-On behalf of the Board of Directors and the Executive Committee of the Bank, we would like to thank all the employees who have worked so hard to ensure that our clients continue to receive high quality services despite the difficulties caused by the crises in the past 2022 financial year.
+On behalf of the Bank's Board of Directors and Executive Committee, we would like to thank all our employees who have spared no effort to work on the IT projects put on hold due to the potential merger, and to ensure the compliance of systems and data required by the regulatory authorities.

 We would also like to thank the members of our Board of Directors and the shareholders for their ongoing support in developing our business from Luxembourg.

-Last but not least, we would like to thank our private and institutional clients for the trust they have placed in us as they go through this unprecedented period.
-In this exceptional context, we are pursuing more than ever our ambition to give our clients the means to achieve their ambitions and to be their independent resource as a financial partner so that they can remain confident in managing their financial future.
+Last but not least, we would like to thank our private and institutional clients for the trust they place in us.
+For our clients, the coming year should see a broader, more international offering.
+Thanks to this long-awaited merger, we are more than ever pursuing our ambition to give our clients the means to realise their ambitions, and to be their financial partner.

-Gautier Bataille Managing Director
+Gautier BatailleManaging Director

-Frank Wagener Chairman of the Board of Directors
+Frank WagenerChairman of the Board of Directors